GeospatialPython/pyshp/README.md

 ### Writing Shapefiles Using the Context Manager

-After all the shapefiles are
-For the written shapefile to be considered valid, the "Writer" class automatically closes the open files and writes the final headers once it is garbage collected.
+The "Writer" class automatically closes the open files and writes the final headers once it is garbage collected.
 In case of a crash and to make the code more readable, it is nevertheless recommended you do this manually by calling the "close()" method: